gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ~~~~~~~~~~~
 {: #method-table title="Admitted CoAP Methods on the Group Manager Resources" artwork-align="center"}

-# Token POST and Group Joining {#sec-joining-node-to-GM}
+# Token Transferring and Group Joining {#sec-joining-node-to-GM}

-The rest of this section describes the interactions between the joining node and the Group Manager, i.e., the sending of the Access Token and the Request-Response exchange to join the OSCORE group.
+The rest of this section describes the interactions between the joining node and the Group Manager, i.e., the transferring of the Access Token to the Group Manager and the Request-Response exchange to join the OSCORE group.
 The message exchange between the joining node and the Group Manager consists of the messages defined in {{Sections 3.3 and 4.3.1.1 of I-D.ietf-ace-key-groupcomm}}.
 Note that what is defined in {{I-D.ietf-ace-key-groupcomm}} applies, and only additions or modifications to that specification are defined here.

 A signature verifier provides the Group Manager with an Access Token, as described in {{ssec-token-post}}, just as any another joining node does.
 However, unlike candidate group members, it does not join any OSCORE group, i.e., it does not perform the joining process defined in {{ssec-join-req-sending}}.
-After successfully posting an Access Token, a signature verifier is authorized to perform only the operations specified in {{sec-pub-keys}}, to retrieve the public keys of group members, and only for the OSCORE groups specified in the validated Access Token.
+After successfully transferring an Access Token, a signature verifier is authorized to perform only the operations specified in {{sec-pub-keys}}, to retrieve the public keys of group members, and only for the OSCORE groups specified in the validated Access Token.
 The Group Manager MUST respond with a 4.01 (Unauthorized) error message, in case a signature verifier attempts to access any other endpoint than /ace-group/GROUPNAME/pub-key at the Group Manager.

-## Token Post {#ssec-token-post}
+## Token Transferring {#ssec-token-post}

-The Token post exchange is defined in {{Section 3.3 of I-D.ietf-ace-key-groupcomm}}.

-Additionally to what defined in {{I-D.ietf-ace-key-groupcomm}}, the following applies.
+The exchange of Token Transfer Request and Response is defined in {{Section 3.3 of I-D.ietf-ace-key-groupcomm}}.
+In addition to that, the following applies.

-* The CoAP POST request MAY additionally contain the following parameters, which, if included, MUST have the corresponding values:
+* The Token Transfer Request MAY additionally contain the following parameters, which, if included, MUST have the corresponding values:

-   - 'ecdh_info' defined in {{ecdh-info}}, with value the CBOR simple value 'null' (0xf6) to request information on the ECDH algorithm, the ECDH algorithm parameters, the ECDH key parameters and on the exact encoding of public keys used in the groups that the client has been authorized to join, in case the joining node supports the pairwise mode of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.
+   - 'ecdh_info' defined in {{ecdh-info}} of this document, with value the CBOR simple value 'null' (0xf6) to request information about the ECDH algorithm, the ECDH algorithm parameters, the ECDH key parameters and about the exact encoding of public keys used in the groups that the client has been authorized to join.
+This is relevant in case the joining node supports the pairwise mode of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.

-   - 'gm_dh_pub_keys' defined in {{gm-dh-info}}, with value the CBOR simple value 'null' (0xf6) to request the Diffie-Hellman public keys of the Group Manager in the groups that the client has been authorized to join, in case the joining node supports the pairwise mode of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.
+   - 'gm_dh_pub_keys' defined in {{gm-dh-info}} of this document, with value the CBOR simple value 'null' (0xf6) to request the Diffie-Hellman public keys of the Group Manager in the groups that the client has been authorized to join.
+This is relevant in case the joining node supports the pairwise mode of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.

    Alternatively, the joining node may retrieve this information by other means.

 * The 'kdcchallenge' parameter contains a dedicated nonce N_S generated by the Group Manager.
 For the N\_S value, it is RECOMMENDED to use a 8-byte long random nonce.
 The joining node can use this nonce in order to prove the possession of its own private key, upon joining the group (see {{ssec-join-req-sending}}).

-    The 'kdcchallenge' parameter MAY be omitted from the 2.01 (Created) response, if the 'scope' of the Access Token specifies only the role "monitor" or only the role "verifier" or both of them, for each and every of the specified groups.
+    The 'kdcchallenge' parameter MAY be omitted from the Token Transfer Response, if the 'scope' of the Access Token specifies only the role "monitor" or only the role "verifier" or only a combination of the two, for each and every of the specified groups.

 * If the 'sign_info' parameter is present in the response, the following applies for each element 'sign_info_entry'.